-Day 2 Parks, Wall Street & the Statue of Liberty
+Day Two: Parks, Wall Street, and the Statue of Liberty

 Once breakfast is sorted, head to Central Park.
 There’s no better place to shake off the morning rust than within the 840-acre urban oasis.
 Splitting Manhattan in two, Central Park has been a part of the city since 1859.
 No doubt, the crowning achievement of New York City has been maintaining this green space as the surrounding buildings soar to the heavens.

 There is a lot to do in Central Park, so it may be worth grabbing your breakfast to go in order to spend more time roaming in the fresh morning air.
 Keep in mind the park is huge!
 You may think you trekked from one end to the other, only to find out that you merely went side to side.
 Grab a park map at the visitor center and plot out a route through Central Park.